Holidays Are Fun annual report 2024 to 2025

 Domestic violence

-Statistics show that domestic abuse affects a quarter of all women at some time in their lives, regardless of age, social class, race, disability, sexual orientation, or lifestyle.
+Statistics show that domestic abuse affects a quarter of all residents at some time in their lives, regardless of age, social class, race, disability, sexual orientation, or lifestyle.
 The visible consequences of this are obvious to see but the hidden consequences are often underestimated, such as isolation, loss of confidence, fear, and despair.

 Diversity